Photo source: Shelburne Farms

 The Biosecurity Mapping Project

-Smith and veterinary student interns will work with 40 Vermont dairy farms to introduce preparedness resources, including a newly developed biosecurity mapping tool, the Secure Ag Farm Mapping App.
+Smith and veterinary student interns worked with eight Vermont dairy farms to introduce preparedness resources, including a newly developed biosecurity mapping tool, the Secure Ag Farm Mapping App.
 The mapping app was developed by students working with UVM’s Social Ecological Gaming and Simulation LaboratoryOpens a new window (SEGS Lab), with oversight by Managing Director Dr. Scott MerrillOpens a new window.
 The app assists with the creation of enhanced biosecurity maps based on an aerial view of the farm.
 It is flexible enough to be used for mapping hazards or other features of the farm for training purposes, too.

 Vermont Dairy Mapping Project Goals